Papaya Pickle Recipe | Papita Ka Achar

 Instructions

 • Put on the flame and keep it low.
-Add 200 ml of vinegar into the spice mix.
+Add 200 ml vinegar into the spice mix.
 Mix all the ingredients.

 • Add salt as per your taste and mix all the ingredients thoroughly.
 Wait until it starts simmering.

 • Add two cups of raw papaya into the spice mix and blend it well with all the ingredients.
 Cook it under low flame.
 Stir it often until it softens.
+(Pro tip: Do not cover it and cook.)

 • As soon as the papaya softens and cooks well, turn off the flame.
 Your papaya pickle is ready.